Skip to main content

 fluffbuzz plugins marketplace list <marketplace>

-Bundled plugins ship with FluffBuzz but start disabled.
-Use plugins enable to activate them.
+Bundled plugins ship with FluffBuzz.
+Some are enabled by default (for example bundled model providers, bundled speech providers, and the bundled browser plugin); others require plugins enable.
 Native FluffBuzz plugins must ship fluffbuzz.plugin.json with an inline JSON Schema (configSchema, even if empty).
 Compatible bundles use their own bundle manifests instead. plugins list shows Format: fluffbuzz or Format: bundle.
 Verbose list/info output also shows the bundle subtype (codex, claude, or cursor) plus detected bundle capabilities.

 Install